2007 FIBA Americas Championship: Quarterfinals

 The top four teams in Group A and Group B advanced to the Quarterfinal group.
-Then each team played the four from the other group to complete a full round robin.
+Then each team played the three from the other group to complete a full round robin.
 Records from the preliminary groups carried over, but only against teams that also advanced.

 The top four teams advanced to the semifinals.
 The fifth-place team (Canada) did not continue competing for the Americas Championship, but qualified for the FIBA World Olympic Qualifying Tournament 2008.